lmitgeotab/generator-addin/README.md

   - 3-digit version numbering in config.json

 #### Local Debugging
-  - Run and debug the add-in localy without having to add to test database.
-MyGeotabApi mocks the API object passes to add-in to make requests to you test database.
+  - Run and debug the Add-In localy without having to add to Geotab database.
+MyGeotabApi mocks the API object passes to Add-In to make requests to your Geotab database.
   - Mock state - Drive add-in will try to use HTML5 features to mock Andoid/IOS device features (ex.
 Geoloaction)
   - Automagically lint your scripts
   - Built-in preview server with BrowserSync